iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 ## Back into it

 I'd been out the game for years as I went down the route of playing in an indie band for almost a decade.
-When I finally did being playing again I spent my final days in the bottom of the Liverpool District League.
+When I finally did begin playing again I spent my final days in the bottom of the Liverpool District League.
 A new club under a manager who ran the team to give his son a game.

 We were awful.
 And so was I. After a change of manager and a good season or two under my belt I began to feel confident in my role as a centre-half.
 Finishing a season with a little trophy for 'player of the season'.
 No lie!